-In addition to my psychotherapy practice, I have taught graduate psychology, MFT, and counseling students at the University of Minnesota, Northwestern University, Seattle Pacific University, St. Mary's University, Antioch University, the Adler School of Professional Psychology, and through the Chicago Center for Family Health.
+In addition to my psychotherapy practice, I have taught graduate psychology, marriage and family therapy, medical family therapy, and counseling students at the University of Minnesota, Northwestern University, Seattle Pacific University, St. Mary's University, Antioch University, the Adler School of Professional Psychology, and through the Chicago Center for Family Health.
 I have also taught Family Medicine physicians at the University of Washington, the University of Minnesota, the University of Chicago, and Illinois Masonic Medical Center.
-My special joy was teaching undergraduates in a course entitled Intimate Relationships at the University of Minnesota, and I plan on teaching that course again whenever I have the opportunity.
+My special joy was teaching undergraduates in a course entitled Intimate Relationships at the University of Minnesota, and I hope to teach that course again whenever I have the opportunity.

 I have presented at national medical and psychotherapy conferences annually since 2004 on such subjects as collaborative healthcare treatment of depression & diabetes, families & chronic kidney disease, the challenges of working with refugee populations, and the special issues of individuals & families with chronic pain.
 I have also presented to general audiences on couple communication, relationship skill building, and managing conflict.